emboss/FuzzBert/README.md

 Within a `fuzz` block, there must be one occurence of `deploy` and one or several occurences of `data`.
 The `deploy` block is the spot where we deliver the random payload that has been generated.
-It is as agnostic about the actual target as it can be so you can fuzz whatever your imagination can come up with.
+It agnostic about the actual target in order to leave you free to fuzz whatever you require in your particular case.
 The `data` blocks define the shape of the random data being generated.
 There can be more than one such block because it is often beneficial to not only shoot completely random data at the target - you often want to deliver more structured data as well, trying